Park Plaza Hotels & Resorts

 Park Plaza Hotels & Resorts, formerly Park Plaza International Hotels, Inns and Resorts and commonly known as just Park Plaza, is a hotel chain which runs several hotel groups as franchises.
 It was established in 1986 as a company and acquired by Olympus Real Estate in 1997.
-In year 2000, Carlson acquired the Park Plaza Hotels & Resorts as well as sister brand Park Inn.
-As of 2019, the brands were owned by Radisson Hotel Group (formerly Carlson Hotels).
+In year 2000, Carlson acquired Park Plaza Hotels & Resorts as well as sister brand Park Inn.
+Today, the brands are owned by Radisson Hotel Group (formerly Carlson Hotels) in the EMEA and Asia Pacific regions, and by Choice Hotels International in the Americas.

 History

+Foundation and early years

-Park Plaza International Hotels, Inns and Resorts was founded as a hotel management company and brand in 1986, by Jonathan R. Read.
+Park Plaza International was founded as a hotel management company and brand in 1986 by Jonathan R. Read.
 In 1994, Park Plaza International licensed the Park Plaza brand to "Park Plaza Hotels Limited" with rights to operate in Belgium, The Netherlands, Luxembourg, the United Kingdom and Israel.

-Park Plaza International was acquired by Olympus Hospitality Group, a division of Olympus Real Estate in October 1997.
+Park Plaza International was acquired by Olympus Hospitality Group, a division of Olympus Real Estate, in October 1997.
 According to The Wall Street Journal, a new parent company of the Park Plaza hotel group, Park Hotels International LLC, was formed as part of the deal.
-Park Plaza International, at that time owned Park Plaza as well as Park Inn hotel chains.
+At the time, Park Plaza International owned both the Park Plaza and Park Inn hotel chains.

 In June 1998, Park Plaza International, backed by Olympus Real Estate, acquired a controlling stake in Australia-listed company Kemayan Hotels and Leisure (KHL).
-KHL was renamed into Park Plaza Kemayan immediately.
+KHL was renamed Park Plaza Kemayan.

 In July 1999, Park Plaza Worldwide, LLC[sic], acquired 50% rights of the brand art'otel from Dirk Gadeke.
 In mid-1999, it was reported that Park Plaza Worldwide formed another joint venture with J.E.
 Robert Companies (JER), with JER owned 80% stake of the JV.
 In addition, JER had an option to acquire up to 35% of Park Plaza Worldwide.
 In July 1999, Paris Park Plaza Worldwide also announced the opening of Park Plaza Orleans Palace.
 That hotel was acquired by the joint venture with JER, according to reports.

-In 2000, Carlson Companies, via Carlson Hotels (known as Radisson Hotel Group since 2018), acquired the Park Plaza Hotels & Resorts and sister brand Park Inn, by forming a joint venture: Park Hospitality, with Olympus Hospitality Group.
-Carlson and Olympus also formed a private equity fund Radisson–Olympus Capital Partners, to acquire hotels and convert them to use Carlson Hotels' Regent or Radisson brands.

-In 2000, Olympus Hospitality Group also acquired another hotel chain Chalet Susse, and converting them to Fairfield Inn by Marriott, operated by competitor of Carlson, Marriott International.
+Takeover by Carlson from 2000

+Olympus Hospitality Group and Carlson Hotels Worldwide partnered in 2000 to form “Park Hospitality” to grow the Park Inn, Park Plaza, Radisson Hotels & Resorts, and Regent International Hotels brands.
+Two years later, Rezidor SAS Hospitality made a master franchise agreement with Carlson which included rights to the Park Inn brand in Europe, Middle East, and Africa.

-In 2000, Park Plaza Worldwide, chaired by Read, gave "Park Plaza Hotels Limited" (subsequently renamed "Park Plaza Hotels Europe" and then PPHE Hotel Group) exclusive territorial rights for Park Plaza brand in Europe and the Middle East region.
+In the same year, Park Plaza Worldwide, chaired by Read, gave "Park Plaza Hotels Limited" (subsequently renamed "Park Plaza Hotels Europe" and then PPHE Hotel Group) exclusive territorial rights for the Park Plaza brand in the EMEA region.
 Park Plaza International LLC,[sic] also acquired another hotel brand Rockresorts in August 2000: however, it was sold in the next year.